conan-io/docs/extending/sanitizers.rst

 Adding custom settings
 ----------------------

-If you want to model the sanitizer options so that the package id is affected by them you have to introduce new settings in the *settings.yml* file (see :ref:`custom_settings` section for more information).
+If you want to model the sanitizer options so that the package id is affected by them, you have to introduce new settings in the *settings.yml* file (see :ref:`custom_settings` section for more information).